vstan02/conix/README.md

 	// CnxOption -> { name, description, handler, payload }.
 	{ "-a, --about", "Display something", about_option, (void*)app.name },

-	// Handlers for "-v, --version" and "-h, --help" options are
+	// Handlers for "-v, --version" and "-h, --help" are added
-	// added by default, but you can add your own handlers for them.
+	// by default, but you can add your own handlers for them.
 	{ "-v, --version", "Display version", version_option, &app },

-	// Handler for "--default" option is called when are no arguments passed.
+	// Handler for "--default" is called when are no arguments passed.
 	{ "--default", "Default option", index_option, (void*)app.name },

-	// Handler for "*" this option is called when is passed an unknown cli option.
+	// Handler for "*" is called when is passed an unknown cli option.
 	// By default it has the same handler as the "-h, --help" option.
 	{ "*", NULL, not_found_option, (void*)app.name }
 });